biocore/conda-recipes/README.md

 # Conda Recipes
 [![Travis Build Status](https://travis-ci.org/RNAer/conda-recipes.png?branch=master)](https://travis-ci.org/RNAer/conda-recipes)

-Anaconda
+Conda is a package manager application that quickly installs, runs, and updates packages and their dependencies.

 This repository hosts conda recipes for various biocore packages or dependencies.
-The idea is to build binary executables for the widely used bioinformatic tools and host them on [anaconda cloud](http://anaconda.org).
+The idea is to the widely used bioinformatic tools readily installable and host them on [anaconda cloud](http://anaconda.org).

 This will make the software installation much easier for users who do not have much command line experience.